 At first sight it seems that a wide barrier is a considerable disadvantage for a horse, and even experts sometimes comment that some horses represent a betting risk because of their wide barriers.

 It is important to remember that every horse might perform differently in individual races.
 Usually, however, there is a market bias towards inside barriers, which makes them less profitable than outside ones.

 When a horse is not so fast in the beginning and has a wide barrier, then chances are it willfall behind other horses.
 In this case, it is advisable not to bet on it.
 But by no means should you discard a horse simply because of wide barriers.
 It is important to be objective and take other considerations into account before placing a bet.
 In the end, remember that inside barriers are not as profitable because of the market bias towards them.

 2. Searching for certainty in each wager

-In order to be a successful punter, you should inform yourself as much as you can and place a given amount of money on an uncertain outcome.
+In order to be a successful punter you should inform yourself as much as you can and placing a given amount of money on an uncertain outcome.
 In other words, you should bet when you feel confident that the odds are in your favour and that your horse has a good chance to win.

 Nevertheless, do not think that bets are only profitable when your confidence is as high as possible and the risk element is reduced to a minimum.